 In our tests, the Blink Mini performed surprisingly well for such a cheap little camera.
-If you want an affordable way to check in on your living room while you’re away, then the Blink Mini is a good choice.
+If you want to be able to check in on your living room while you're away without breaking the bank, then the Blink Mini is a good choice.

 Amazon.com List Prices (as of 3/13/21 17:30 PST) Full Disclaimer